Catley94/CSharp_WebScraper/README.md

 As mentioned above, this is not meant to be a malicious program which is heavy on traffic, if Seek.co.nz approach me about this project and request me to make this a private repo, or take it down, I will do so.

 There is room to add more than one job site hear, though FYI from my experience of scraping, each website can be different, so the logic of scraping that page will be unqiue, perhaps something a switch/case statement would be useful for.

+Eventually I want to export this data into a PDF or similar, and list all the links associated with each Keyword (such as React, C#, etc.), allowing me to click on the links and see any other keywords I may have missed, this is easy enough since I already add the URLs to an array whilst scraping.